harshvijay63/Tesla/README.md

 # Tesla-Clone
-A Responsive real-like Tesla Clone created with ReactJs,React-router, Firebase for authentication, Redux for state management, AOS, Styled-components and Material-UI.
+A Responsive real-like Tesla Clone created with ReactJs,React-router,Redux for state management, AOS, Styled-components and Material-UI.

 ## Features
 --> Active navbar similar to original